 - Scroll down to the newsletter block section.

 Options vary across templates, but you'll see some or all of the following style tweaks:

 - Style - Choose from Dark, Light, or Custom

 - Background Color

 - Heading Color - Available with the Custom style

 - Text color - Available with the Custom style

 - Button Color

-Use the Button tweaks to customize the Submit button.
+- Use the tweaks in the Buttons section to customize the Submit button's style and shape.
 To learn more, visit Styling buttons.

-If you've set the Newsletter Block Style tweak to Light and the background color to white, this places white text over and white background, making text difficult to see.
+If you've set the newsletter block tweak to Light and the background color to white, this places white text over a white background, making text difficult to see.
 Change either tweak to resolve this issue.